Corporate Governance

 • *

-Non-monetary remuneration is a board benefit trust (BBT).
-The amount of the BBT comprises the amount recorded in the fiscal year based on the number of points granted or expected to be granted during the fiscal year.
+Non-monetary compensation is a Board Benefit Trust (BBT).
+The amount of the BBT is the amount that should be recorded for the fiscal year under review based on the number of points granted or expected to be granted during the fiscal year.